latest nhpb_banner 1__compressed

 Christians can also enroll into low cost health or dental insurance plans.
 A number of churches partner with ministries to offer this form of financial assistance to families, no matter their income or age.
 The policies are part of a sharing concept, which means all member premiums go towards paying the excessive medical bills of the patients or they cover prescription medications.
 A church can provide information, or find how to apply to low cost Christian health insurance.

-Local church rent, free food, motel vouchers and electric bill assistance near you
+Local church assistance programs near you

 Alameda County and Oakland